moosetechnology/moosetechnology.github.io/moose-wiki/Users/gitproject-health/getting-started-with-gitproject-health.md

 This command will load the GitProjectHealth project as well as all its Pharo dependencies.

-> The project was originaly made for GitLab repositories analysis, so some feature might be available only for GitLab.
+> The project was originally made for GitLab repositories analysis, so some feature might be available only for GitLab.
 We try to update this documentation with all information as much as we can, do not hesitate to do a pull request if some feature are missing

 ## Import a model

-Once the GitProjectHealth project has been loaded, one has to *import* the project from the Git server to the Moose image.
+Once the GitProjectHealth project has been loaded, one has to _import_ the project from the Git server to the Moose image.
-As of today, we import a *group of repositories*.
+As of today, we import a _group of repositories_.

 ### Import a group from GitLab